yxl/Firefox-Muter/README.txt

 ==================
 Assume the root directory of the project is PROJECT_ROOT.
-1. Build Linux share librarys with Ubuntun 32bit cd PROJECT_ROOT sudo apt-get install libtool libpulse-dev ./build-MuterPulseAudio-32.sh
+1. Build Linux share librarys with Ubuntun 32bit sudo apt-get install git autoconf libtool g++ libpulse-dev  build-essential cd PROJECT_ROOT
+./build-MuterPulseAudio-32.sh
 After successful building, you will get libMuterPulseAudio-32.so in the directory of PROJECT_ROOT\extension\modules\ctypes-binary.

-2. Build Linux share librarys with Ubuntun 64bit cd PROJECT_ROOT sudo apt-get install libtool libpulse-dev ./build-MuterPulseAudio-64.sh
+2. Build Linux share librarys with Ubuntun 64bit sudo apt-get install git autoconf libtool g++ libpulse-dev  build-essential cd PROJECT_ROOT
+./build-MuterPulseAudio-64.sh
 After successful building, you will get libMuterPulseAudio-64.so in the directory of